mercartem/frontend-challenge/README.md

 The project is built using the following technologies:

--   **Central Design System**: CDS is a full-fledged framework built on top of Vue.js. is a full-fledged framework built on top of Vue.js.
+-   **Central Design System**: CDS is a full-fledged framework built on top of Vue.js.

 -   **Vue 3**: Vue.js is a progressive JavaScript framework that enables us to build user interfaces efficiently.
 The latest version, Vue 3, brings additional features, improved performance, and enhanced scalability to the application.